ArlayshaO/mysql_recipes/README.md

 * After the database is created, do the following:
     * Comment the code and clearly explain what the script is doing when you get it.
 Also comment and document everything you add.
     * Insert 5 new recipes and their ingredients, amounts, and measures into the Database.
-    * Write a query to get a list of all the Recipes from the Database.
+    * Write a query to get a list of all the Recipes from the Database.//done
     * And write a query to get all the Recipes that use a certain ingredient.
     * Write a query to update a recipe you added.
 * Run your script so you can see your collections built and the operations run on it.